frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/introduction.md

 ## Introduction

-In the past three sections, you've learned the fundamentals of modeling parts and power transmissions and learned the top-down design workflow.
+In the previous sections, you've learned the fundamentals of modeling parts and power transmissions and learned the top-down design workflow.
 In Stage 1E, you will practice those modeling techniques by **adding the rest of the necessary components to the drivebase you began modeling in Stage 1D**.
 This will help you get comfortable with the typical workflow of a modeling an entire subsystem while keeping things simple.

 ### Subsystem Workflow
 The typical workflow when modeling a subsystem involves the following: